omgupta7352/ChatHive/README.md

 ![CHATHIVE](chathive1.png)
 ![](chathive2.png)

-Welcome to **ChatHive**, a real-time chat application backend designed to handle multiple users and chat rooms efficiently.
+Welcome to **ChatHive**, a real-time chat application backend designed to handle multiple users and chat rooms efficiently an frontend designed for bettter user interactions.
 ChatHive provides the core infrastructure for real-time communication with secure user management, message persistence, and scalable architecture.

 ## Table of Contents